Ever wondered why some business websites seem to deliver leads left and right while others fall flat?

-It wasn’t the framing, pacing, or b-roll footage that grabbed my attention; it was the intensely personal message.
+No, it wasn’t the framing, pacing, or b-roll footage that grabbed everyone’s attention; it was the intensely intimate message.
 It was the narrative.

 “Hello, Trouble.
 It’s been a while since we last met.
 But I know you’re still out there…and I have a feeling you’re looking for me.”

 With those words, they set the mood for one of the most outstanding branding ads I’ve ever seen.